clearnote01/notes_syntax_vim/README.md

 ##### Vim users

-Copy the  given two folders to the path $HOME/.vim/
+Copy the two folders(ftdetect & syntax) to the path $HOME/.vim/

----

 ##### Neovim users

-Copy the given two folders to the path $HOME/.config/neovim/
+Copy the two folders(ftdetect & syntax) to the path $HOME/.config/neovim/

 ---